Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples

 Moreover, as presented in \cite{rasia2012}, another reason to explain the bias is the approach used to select the sample.
 For clusters selected according to their X-ray luminosity, the reconstructed concentration-mass relation has a larger normalisation and steeper slope than the genuine relation \citep{meneghetti2014, rasia2013}.
-The reason behind is that, for a given mass, the most luminous clusters are the most concentrated ones.
-On the contrary, if clusters are chosen for their strong lensing signal, they are preferentially elongated along the line-of-sight \citep{meneghetti2010a, giocoli2014} and, as a consequence, the masses obtained from projected maps overestimated.
+The reason behind this is that, for a given mass, the most luminous clusters are the most concentrated ones.
+On the contrary, if clusters are chosen for their strong lensing signal, they are preferentially elongated along the line of sight \citep{meneghetti2010a, giocoli2014} and, as a consequence, the masses obtained from projected maps are overestimated.

 Many are the effects at the origin of the bias and the scatter of the weak lensing masses of clusters.
-As summarised in \citet{lee2022} and references therein, assuming a NFW profile and a concentration-mass relation can introduce uncertainties in the mass from 10 to 50\% due to non-sphericity of clusters, structures along the line-of-sight, miscentring and halo concentration.
-Regarding the concentration-mass relation, from an analysis of mock galaxy cluster lenses created with the MOKA\footnote{\url{https://cgiocoli.wordpress.com/research-interests/moka/}} code \citep{giocoli2012a}, \cite{giocoli2012} concluded that the amplitude of the relation is lower when derived from lensing analyses, therefore, from projected mass tracers, than from the three dimensional studies.
+As summarised in \citet{lee2022} and references therein, assuming a NFW profile and a concentration-mass relation can introduce uncertainties in the mass from 10 to 50\% due to non-sphericity of clusters, structures along the line of sight, miscentring and halo concentration.
+Regarding the concentration-mass relation, from an analysis of mock galaxy cluster lenses created with the MOKA\footnote{\url{https://cgiocoli.wordpress.com/research-interests/moka/}} code \citep{giocoli2012a}, \cite{giocoli2012} concluded that the amplitude of the relation is lower when derived from lensing analyses, therefore, from projected mass tracers, than from the three-dimensional studies.